nnsdtr/multiple-pdf2txt/README.md

 # DNA Barcoding in Fungi: multiple-pdf2txt

-This script parsed `multiple PDF files` inside a specified folder and converted them into `*.txt files` for further text mining approach (See reference).
+This script parsed `multiple PDF files` inside a specified folder and converted them into `*.txt files` for further text mining approach. `Pdf2txt.py` was run employing automatic layout analysis and with a timeout of 30 seconds for each PDF conversion round.
+(See reference).

 ## Bash version